Which Raspberry Pi 4 OS should you choose?

 Android-OTALineageOS and OmniROM are excellent OSes but both lack the enterprise support that emteria.OS comes with.
 Both are more or less maintained by a single person.
 The Raspberry Pi LineageOS version by KostaKang cannot be used commercially.
 And OmniROM, although an excellent system, requires expert knowledge whenever you want to customize it for specific use cases.

-Emteria.OS is also available for Intel x86 (as Android x86) devices and support Rock Pi Android use cases.
+Emteria.OS is also available for Intel x86 (as Android x86) devices and supports Rock Pi Android use cases.

 How to choose the best OS for Raspberry Pi 4